Storing JPA Entities

 employee.setAddress(address);

-em.getTransactionEntityManager.getTransaction() - JPA MethodReturn the resource-level EntityTransaction object.().beginEntityTransaction.begin() - JPA MethodStart a resource transaction.();
+em.getTransactionjakarta.persistence.EntityManager.getTransaction()Return the resource-level EntityTransaction object.().beginjakarta.persistence.EntityTransaction.begin()Start a resource transaction.();

-Instances of persistable types other than entity classes are automatically stored embedded in containing entity objects.
-Therefore, if Address is defined as an embeddable class the Employee entity object is automatically stored in the database with its Address instance as an embedded object.
+Instances of persistable types other than entity classes are automatically stored as embedded objects in their containing entities.
+Therefore, if Address is an embeddable class, the Employee entity is automatically stored in the database with its Address instance as an embedded object.

-Notice that embedded objects cannot be shared by multiple entity objects.
-Each containing entity object should have its own embedded objects.
+Note that embedded objects cannot be shared by multiple entities.
+Each containing entity must have its own embedded objects.

-On the other hand, suppose that the Address class in the code above is defined as an entity class.
-In this case, the referenced Address instance is not stored in the database automatically with the referencing Employee instance.
+If, however, the Address class in the previous example is an entity class, the referenced Address instance is not automatically stored in the database with the referencing Employee instance.

-To avoid a dangling reference in the database, an IllegalStateException is thrown on commit if a persisted entity object has to be stored in the database in a transaction and it references another entity object that is not expected to be stored in the database at the end of that transaction.
+To avoid a dangling reference in the database, an IllegalStateException is thrown on commit if a persisted entity references another entity that is not stored in the database at the end of the same transaction.

-It is the application's responsibility to verify that when an object is stored in the database, the entire closure of entity objects that are reachable from that object by navigation through persistent reference fields is also stored in the database.
-This can be done either by explicit persist of every reachable object or alternatively by setting automatic cascading persist.
+The application is responsible for ensuring that when an object is stored in the database, the entire closure of entities reachable from that object through persistent reference fields is also stored.
+You can do this either by explicitly persisting every reachable object or by setting up automatic cascading persist operations.

-@Entityjavax.persistence.Entity - JPA AnnotationSpecifies that the class is an entity.
+@Entityjakarta.persistence.EntityDeclares that the annotated class is an entity.

 class Employee {